Geek4IT/Geek4IT.github.io/_posts/2014-4-27-Design-Patterns.md

 	Encapsulate a request as an object, thereby letting you parameterizeclients with different requests, queue or log requests, and supportundoable operations.

 - Interpreter

 - Iterator

+	Provide a way to access the elements of an aggregate object sequentially without exposing its underlying representation.

 - Mediator
 - Memento
 - Observer